discord-openapi-clients/go/docs/PrivateApplicationResponse.md

 `func (o *PrivateApplicationResponse) UnsetInstallParams()`

 UnsetInstallParams ensures that no value is present for InstallParams, not even an explicit nil
+### GetIntegrationTypesConfig

+`func (o *PrivateApplicationResponse) GetIntegrationTypesConfig() map[string]ApplicationIntegrationTypeConfigurationResponse`

+GetIntegrationTypesConfig returns the IntegrationTypesConfig field if non-nil, zero value otherwise.

+### GetIntegrationTypesConfigOk

+`func (o *PrivateApplicationResponse) GetIntegrationTypesConfigOk() (*map[string]ApplicationIntegrationTypeConfigurationResponse, bool)`

+GetIntegrationTypesConfigOk returns a tuple with the IntegrationTypesConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIntegrationTypesConfig

+`func (o *PrivateApplicationResponse) SetIntegrationTypesConfig(v map[string]ApplicationIntegrationTypeConfigurationResponse)`

+SetIntegrationTypesConfig sets IntegrationTypesConfig field to given value.

+### HasIntegrationTypesConfig

+`func (o *PrivateApplicationResponse) HasIntegrationTypesConfig() bool`

+HasIntegrationTypesConfig returns a boolean if a field has been set.

+### SetIntegrationTypesConfigNil

+`func (o *PrivateApplicationResponse) SetIntegrationTypesConfigNil(b bool)`

+ SetIntegrationTypesConfigNil sets the value for IntegrationTypesConfig to be an explicit nil

+### UnsetIntegrationTypesConfig
+`func (o *PrivateApplicationResponse) UnsetIntegrationTypesConfig()`

+UnsetIntegrationTypesConfig ensures that no value is present for IntegrationTypesConfig, not even an explicit nil
 ### GetVerifyKey

 `func (o *PrivateApplicationResponse) GetVerifyKey() string`